wkuehler/POC_Outbreak_Tracking/README.md

     }
 });
 ```

-### Apex Controller - InfectionMetricsController.cls
+## Apex Controller - InfectionMetricsController.cls

 Our apex controller contains several key parts:

 #### Metrics() subclass
-This is where we will store our data for each county
+This is where we will store the data for each county
 ```javascript
 public class Metrics {
     String label;